 Background:

 Patients with colorectal cancer develop colorectal liver metastases (CLM) in approximately 50% of cases [1], with a 12-month recurrence rate of approximately 40%, with variability in resistance to treatment options such as radiotherapy [2].
-Accurate prognostic prediction of patients with CLM can assist in guiding personalize treatment aiming to maximize quality of life.
+Accurate prognostic prediction of patients with CLM can assist in guiding personalized treatment aiming to maximize quality of life.

 Existing Work:

 There are several existing methods that aim to predict survival of patients with liver metastases.
 A common method is to select clinically relevant variables, perform a multivariate Cox proportional hazard regression, and select the variables with the highest hazard ratio to create a scoring system.
 We identified 10 studies which implement this method [1-10].
-Of the more recent of the studies, Brudvik et al. [10] for instance, utilized 6 clinicopathological characteristics, (node-positive tumor, disease-free interval, multiple metastases, metastases greater than 50mm, carcinoebryonic antigen level, and RAS mutation status) in a Cox hazard model, then selecting three variables with a p-value of under 0.05 as part of a 3-point system (node-positive tumor, metastases greater than 50mm, and RAS mutation).
+Taking one of the more recent of the studies as an example, Brudvik et al. [10] utilized 6 clinicopathological characteristics, (node-positive tumor, disease-free interval, multiple metastases, metastases greater than 50mm, carcinoebryonic antigen level, and RAS mutation status) in a Cox hazard model, then selected three variables with a p-value of under 0.05 as part of a 3-point system (node-positive tumor, metastases greater than 50mm, and RAS mutation).
 The scoring system achieved a concordance index (C-Index) of 0.66 (95% CI: 0.56-0.75) for predicting recurrence free survival when tested on their own dataset.

 There are several opportunities to improve on existing methods.
 First, the Cox model involves an exponential hazard function in the following form: